seregazhuk/seregazhuk.github.io_old/_posts/2019-04-22-restful-api-with-reactphp-jwt-auth.md

 }
 {% endhighlight %}

 This method wraps a call of `JWT::encode()` and uses our own private key to create a token.
 And we are done.
 Now we can add a new route to our server.
-First of all, update the constructor for `JwtAuthenticator`, it requires an instance of `Users`:
+First of all, update the constructor of `JwtAuthenticator`, it requires an instance of `Users`:

 {% highlight php %}
 <?php